New Zealand politician punched in face while walking to work

 "We have an environment in New Zealand where politicians are accessible, and that's something we should feel proud of," Ardern said.
 "We are, after all, here to serve people.
 But today's events really show we cannot take that for granted."

-New Zealand historically has had few instances of terrorism or politically motivated crimes.
+New Zealand historically has had few instances of politically motivated crimes or terrorism.
 Among politicians, typically only the prime minister gets round-the-clock protection from the Diplomatic Protection Service, while others might get temporary protection during election campaigns or when needed.

 Stevens, the press secretary, said Shaw was walking with his headphones on listening to music when the man approached.
 The attacker seemed to recognize Shaw, he said, but the conversation was brief and somewhat random.
 He said Shaw asked the man to let go of him before he was punched.